How Many Calories Do You Burn Sleeping

 Health Benefits of Getting Enough Sleep

-Getting enough sleep is crucial for our overall health and well-being.
+By now, everyone should know that getting enough sleep is crucial for our overall health and well-being.
 Here are some of the key benefits of getting enough sleep:

 Boosts the Immune System: Sleep helps to boost our immune system, making us less susceptible to illnesses and infections.

 Improves Mood: A good night’s sleep can help improve our mood and reduce feelings of anxiety and depression.
+No wonder we say we are in a bad mood every morning when we wake at 6 after 5 hours of sleep.

 Enhances Cognitive Function: Sleep helps to improve our cognitive function, including memory recall, focus, and problem-solving skills.